Cat5TV/pinecraft/README.md

 To completely destroy your world and regenerate it, you simply need to remove the files.

-Step 1: Stop your Minecraft server. `~/minecraft/stop`
+Step 1: Stop your Minecraft server. `systemctl stop pinecraft`

-Step 2: Remove the world (this cannot be undone): `rm -rf ~/minecraft/world*`
+Step 2: Remove the world (this cannot be undone): `rm -rf /srv/pinecraft/server/world*`

-Step 3: Restart your Minecraft server by whichever means you prefer (E.G., reboot your server with `sudo ~/minecraft/reboot`) - Remember, the first time the server loads, it will generate a new world.
+Step 3: Restart your Minecraft server by whichever means you prefer (E.g., reboot your server with `sudo ~/minecraft/reboot`) - Remember, the first time the server loads, it will generate a new world.
 Give it 10 minutes or so before you attempt to connect.